William Muldoon Promotes Health System

 william-muldoon

 William Muldoon, a former New York City detective, won the World Greco-Roman Wrestling Championship by defeating Thiebaud Bauer.
 Muldoon reigned for ten years before retiring as champion.
 After retiring, he began to make a living as a personal trainer.
-Muldoon trained many wrestlers but really came to prominence after getting a woefully out of shape John L. Sullivan fit for
+Muldoon trained wrestlers but really came to prominence after getting a woefully out of shape John L. Sullivan fit for his

 Share